unilad homepage

 The clinic is facing a lawsuit (WESH2)

-Jack Scarola, the couple's attorney told People: "The results of testing delivered to us today confirm that our baby's genetic parents have been identified."
+Jack Scarola, the couple's attorney, told People: "The results of testing delivered to us today confirm that our baby's genetic parents have been identified."

 Tiffany and Steven plan to keep Shea's biological parents identities 'confidential', adding that they 'fully intend to cooperate in respecting their privacy'.

-On behalf of their attorney, the couple added: "This ends one chapter in our heartbreaking journey, but it raises new issues that will have to be resolved.
+The couple added: "This ends one chapter in our heartbreaking journey, but it raises new issues that will have to be resolved.
 In addition, questions about the disposition of our own embryos are still unanswered and are even more unlikely to ever be answered.

 "Only one thing is as absolutely certain today as it was on the day our daughter was born —we will love and will be this child's parents forever."